-- be used in large harvest areas to protect areas of concentrated terrestrial lichen growth, and reduce, watershed, aesthetic, and wildlife related concerns. - 7.7.2.8 Areas of concentrated terrestrial lichen growth (where terrestrial lichens are the predominant ground cover) within proposed harvest areas must be delineated in the FHP.
+- 7.6.2.1 Silvicultural prescriptions shall strive to limit non-coniferous shrub and tree regeneration in habitats dominated by coniferous species prior to harvest, and where regeneration to coniferous-dominant stands is planned.
+Silvicultural prescriptions shall strive to protect existing terrestrial lichens, and facilitate terrestrial lichen regeneration. - 7.6.2.2 Unless approved in the SHS, new harvest areas in caribou ranges shall be no larger than 1000 hectares. - 7.6.2.3 Retention patches shall be used in large harvest areas to protect areas of concentrated terrestrial lichen growth, and reduce, watershed, aesthetic, and wildlife related concerns. - 7.6.2.4 Areas of concentrated terrestrial lichen growth (where terrestrial lichens are the predominant ground cover) within proposed harvest areas should be delineated in the FHP.
 DHAPs which identify protection measures must be provided to the operator for these areas.
-Structure retention in harvest areas within the Caribou range should focus on these lichen areas.
-Alberta may request a review of these plans at any time. - 7.7.2.9 Winter operations are preferred to protect existing terrestrial lichen growth within harvest areas, and to retain lichen propagules. - 7.7.2.10 Harvest area boundaries shall be based upon natural stand edges breaks in topography, and other natural features. - 7.7.2.11 While maintaining safety, Class roads within caribou zones shall have narrower and more temporary road surfaces than those built to road standards outlined in Table 3.
+Some strategies such as structure retention in harvest areas within the Caribou range should focus on these lichen areas. - 7.6.2.5 Winter operations are preferred to protect existing terrestrial lichen growth within harvest areas, and to retain lichen propagules. - 7.6.2.6 While maintaining safety, Class roads within caribou zones shall have narrower and more temporary road surfaces than those built to road standards outlined in Table 3.
 Table 3A provides guidance towards achieving these objectives.
-The goal is for development frozen ground access to minimize grade development. - 7.7.2.12 Summer harvesting areas shall preferentially be located outside of caribou range or if within caribou range, be located in proximity to previously existing all-weather access roads to assist in reducing the need for new summer access routes.
+The goal is for development frozen ground access to minimize grade development. - 7.6.2.7 Summer harvesting areas shall preferentially be located outside of caribou range or if within caribou range, be located in proximity to previously existing all-weather access roads to assist in reducing the need for new summer access routes.
 As an alternative, summer harvesting in more remote areas shall have hauling deferred to take advantage of frozen ground conditions.